 Students who wish to engage in non-credit internships should follow the basic guidelines for internships delineated above and are strongly encouraged to seek assistance from the career development staff in the A_LAB.
 Non-credit internships should be reported on Handshake (Student Profile Page > Career Center > Experiences > Request an Experience).
-(Back to ToC)

-10.8.
+10.7.
 A_LAB: Service Learning